-Our product development strategy is to understand our customers' needs and then design and develop products to uniquely meet those needs.
+Our product development strategy is to understand our customers' needs and preferences and then design and develop products to uniquely meet those requirements.
 Throughout this process, we test multiple concepts with firearm owners and potential purchasers.
 We compare these test results against a growing database of prior concepts to identify those with the greatest market potential.
 Additional market research is completed to optimize the desired features and benefits.
 While this development process is ongoing, our launch timing for new products depends on market conditions to maximize sales across the entire product portfolio.
-In fiscal 2018, we launched several new products and product line extensions under our Smith & Wesson, M&P, Thompson/Center Arms, and Gemtech brands as well as several new products from our Performance Center.
+In fiscal 2019, we launched several new products and product line extensions under our Smith & Wesson, M&P, Performance Center, Thompson/Center Arms, and Gemtech brands.